-The role of Procurement is to guide the organization through an uncertain future and help realize new sourcing strategies for what lies ahead.
+Today, organizations face more uncertainty than ever before.
+The role of Procurement is to guide the organization through this uncertain future and help realize new sourcing strategies for what lies ahead.

-Award winning author and CEO of Positive, Jonathan O’Brien, helps provide some much needed insight into what companies, and in particular their procurement functions, need to be doing to be ready for whatever the next few years hold.
+In this whitepaper, award-winning author and CEO of Positive, Jonathan O’Brien, provides an insight on what procurement functions need to be doing right now to be ready for what the coming years hold.

 As a child, I spent hours shaking my grandmother’s snow globe, then watching the snow fall down and settle in a new way on the people locked inside.
 It is this memory that I go back to as I reflect on how organizations around the world are bracing themselves for whatever lies ahead.
 In these times, it is as if we are all part of that winter scene inside the giant corporate snow globe, just waiting for our world to be turned upside down.

 So why is this suddenly a worry?
 Today, organizations face more uncertainty than ever before.
 No new news there!
 In fact, it has been hard to pick up any business publication without reading some article or another on our changing world and what it might mean for us.
 For instance, how might Brexit play out?
 Is President Trump leading a charge against globalization by turning America’s back on international trade deals to reignite US industry?
 Where are the new bases of power and wealth in the world and what does it mean?
 I’ve read most of them yet I still can’t figure out where things are heading, which only increases the uncertainty!

 Add to this the fact that we are only a few years out of, and only just recovering from, the biggest recession since the Great Depression which changed economic landscapes the world over.
 Entire market places changed and organizations that once flexed their corporate leverage in buoyant and competitive marketplaces found themselves working to make sure they could get the goods in the first place.
 Then there are more and more political uncertainties, unprecedented environmental events, and exceptional peaks in demand for certain raw materials by developing nations.